 (Adapted from Paul Mallory’s presentation to the IACCM Europe Forum June 2014 of the Top Terms in Negotiation report in www.iaccm.com).

-Transaction-specific clauses — These are clauses which change based on the type of transaction executed between the parties.
-Every type of contract has some form of transaction specific clauses.
-Good examples of transaction specific clauses are “Grant of license” in the case of a Master License Agreement or Master Service Agreement and “Offer” in Merger Agreements.
+Transaction-specific clauses — These are clauses that change based on the type of transaction executed between the parties.
+Every type of contract has some form of transaction-specific clauses.
+Good examples of transaction-specific clauses are “Grant of license” in the case of a Master License Agreement or Master Service Agreement and “Offer” in Merger Agreements.
 Transaction-specific clauses do not occur frequently, but when found, the language of this clause has language consistency.